 Portable battery + charger – if you’re using your smartphone for music plus camera plus social media plus maps, your battery probably won’t last a whole day.
 I love the Anker Powercore.
 I can get 1-2 full charges on my iPhone and it’s smaller than my hand so easy to slip into my bag.
 Buy it here.

 Plug convertors – although you can pick these up overseas, having watched one fry in a socket in Colombia (with my Mac attached to it).
 I now buy all my convertors at home where I know they’ve been safety checked.
 If you’re an Apple fan, the World Traveler Adaptor Kit is perfect.
 Buy it here.
-Otherwise, a universal plug is a great purchase.
+Otherwise, a universal plug is a great purchase – choose one with plenty of USB ports as you’ll find you use these a lot and it saves bulk which can pull some chargers out of the wall.
 Buy it here.

 Headphones – go small.
 Yes, your Beats may sound better, but do you really want to drag them around with you?
 Buy it here.